 - Gather students on the rug and introduce the book for today’s think-aloud/read-aloud.
-Tell students that you are going to get your brain ready to read before reading by previewing the book, and today you will show them one way to do this.
+Tell students that you are going to get your brain ready to read by previewing the book, and today you will show them one way to do this with their own text.

-- Show them the Post-Its you have ready with the symbol for predictions (...), questions (?), and problems (P).
-Then preview the book, stopping along the way to make at least one prediction, ask a question, and wonder about an unknown word.
-Show students how to put a Post-It on the page where these thoughts took place.
+- Show students the sticky notes you have ready with the symbol for predictions (...), questions (?), and problems (P).
+Then preview the book, stopping along the way to make at least one prediction, ask a question, and wonder about an unknown word (i.e., problem).

-- After you are done, read the book aloud, stopping at each Post-It to reflect on your prediction, question, and problem.
+- After you are done, read the book aloud, stopping at each sticky note to reflect on your prediction, question, and problem.

-Students should quietly read their book, placing their Post-Its along the way.
+- Students should quietly read their book, placing their sticky notes along the way.

-- Students who may need more support may benefit from having their Post-Its ready with the symbols already drawn on them.
+- Students who may need more support may benefit from having their sticky notes ready with the symbols already drawn on them.

 - All students should be reading books at their own level.

-- Circulate as students are reading and have them tell you about each Post-It that they placed.
+- Circulate as students are reading and have them tell you about each sticky note that they placed.

-- Optional extension: Have students transfer their Post-Its from their book to their reading journals or the previewing worksheet and write out what they thought about as they were reading.
+- Optional extension: Have students transfer their sticky notes from their book to their reading journals or the previewing worksheet and write out what they thought about as they were reading.
 This writing also provides a great assessment for the teacher.

-Pair students up and have them take turns sharing what they thought about as they placed each Post-It.
+- Pair students up and have them take turns sharing what they thought about as they placed each sticky note.